ida-dar/product-list/README.md

 ### Start Development Mode:

 - `yarn start` or `npm start`
-- Open:
-  - on branch `master` open [product-list](https://product-list-recruitment-task.herokuapp.com/api/products) to see the products list.
-  - or switch to branch `solution-2` (`git checkout solution-2`) open [localhost:8000/api/products](http://localhost:8000/api/products) to see the products list.

 #### Test the app in Postman:
   - on branch `master` copy base link: https://product-list-recruitment-task.herokuapp.com/api/